yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 | Afghanistan | Asia      |  1972|   36.088|  13079460|   739.9811|    NA| NA            | NA               |
 | Afghanistan | Asia      |  1977|   38.438|  14880372|   786.1134|    NA| NA            | NA               |

-`full_join` will combine two dataset, so this is the reason why there are many "NA".
+`full_join` will combine two datasets, which is the reason why there are many "NA".

 #### semi\_join

-`semi_join(x, y)` keeps all observations in x that have a match in y.
+`semi_join(x, y)` keeps all observations in x that match in y.

 ``` r
 semijoin<- gapminder %>%